joeromero/docs/content/sql_api/sql_api.md

 # Handling geospatial data

 Handling geospatial data through the SQL API is easy!
 By default, the_geom is returned straight from the database, in a format called Well-Known Binary.
-There are a handful of ways you can transform you geometries into more useful formats.
+There are a handful of ways you can transform your geometries into more useful formats.

 The first, is to use the format=GeoJSON method described above.
 Others can be handled through your SQL statements directly.
-For example, enclosing your the_geom in a function called [ST_AsGeoJSON](http://www.postgis.org/documentation/manual-svn/ST_AsGeoJSON.html) will allow you to use JSON for you data but a GeoJSON string for your geometry column only.
+For example, enclosing your the_geom in a function called [ST_AsGeoJSON](http://www.postgis.org/documentation/manual-svn/ST_AsGeoJSON.html) will allow you to use JSON for your data but a GeoJSON string for your geometry column only.
 Alternatively, using a the [ST_AsText](http://www.postgis.org/documentation/manual-svn/ST_AsGeoJSON.html) function will return your geometry as Well-Known Text.

 ```sql
 ASGEOJSON